dinasv/CSBFinder/README.md

  > It is recommended to use at least 6GB for a large dataset.
 You can specify a higher number, depending on you RAM size.

-1. Upload your input genomes file, by clicking on "Load Input Core.Genomes" in the top left.
+1. Upload your input genomes file, by clicking on "Load Input Model.Genomes" in the top left.
 If your dataset is large, this make take a few minutes.
     > [Sample input files](#sample) are provided below